CanopyLAB is the data controller, and we ensure that your Personal Data is processed in accordance with the applicable laws.

 5. We amend any inaccurate Personal Data about you

 5.1 As the Services are dependent on your Personal Data being accurate and up to date, we ask that you provide us with relevant changes to your Personal Data so we can alter our register accordingly.
-You can use the contact details above to notify us of any changes.

 6. For how long do we keep your Personal Data?